amrHassanAbdallah/log-insights-platform/README.md

 ## Notes/ Future work
 - Fix the FE initial loading issue
 - handle records with no time stamp to pull it from the file/folder instead of setting the now file/ also handle record failure in a deadletter queue or something.
+- Add health endpoints for better tracking of the app health
 - Assuming that the logs data is patched into sizable and fitable chunks into the ingestor's memory, so processing them as patches make sense
 - the script should have option to re run the ingestor on a specific folder aka date
 - maybe later on we can integrate with the alert manager